simonmichael/hledger/hledger/hledger.m4.md

 # CSV

-hledger can read [CSV](http://en.wikipedia.org/wiki/Comma-separated_values) files (Character Separated Value - usually comma, semicolon, or tab) containing dated records, automatically converting each record into a transaction.
+hledger can read transactions from CSV (comma-separated values) files.
+More precisely, it can read [DSV](https://en.wikipedia.org/wiki/Delimiter-separated_values) (delimiter-separated values), from a file or standard input.
+Comma-separated, semicolon-separated and tab-separated are the most common variants, and hledger will recognise these three automatically based on a `.csv`, `.ssv` or `.tsv` file name extension or a `csv:`, `ssv:` or `tsv:` file path prefix.

-(To learn about *writing* CSV, see [CSV output](#csv-output).)
+(To learn about producing CSV or TSV *output*, see [CSV output](#csv-output).)

-For best error messages when reading CSV/TSV/SSV files, make sure they have a corresponding `.csv`, `.tsv` or `.ssv` file extension or use a hledger file prefix (see [File Extension](#file-extension) below).

 Each CSV file must be described by a corresponding *rules file*.
 This contains rules describing the CSV data (header line, fields layout, date format etc.), how to construct hledger transactions from it, and how to categorise transactions based on description or other